dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-03-16-Thanks-To-Covid19.md

 header:
      teaser: /assets/images/wiapost/5100-Thanks-To-Covid19.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Thanks To Covid19](/assets/images/wiapost/5100-Thanks-To-Covid19.jpg)

-##  Thanks To Covid19
+#  Thanks To Covid19

 We are a nation where people can pee anywhere
 spit anywhere and sneeze on anybody’s face.
 Thanks to corona some control has come.